Choice of Catalog for Graduation

 |Fall Semester||November 1|

 |Summer Session||June 1|

-Applications submitted after the deadline will be considered for the next semester.
+If the first of the month falls on a weekend, the deadline will be the following Monday.
+Applications submitted after the deadline may be considered for the next semester.
 The date of graduation that will appear on a student’s diploma/certificate and permanent academic record is the last month of the semester in which the application for graduation is approved.

-- Complete 15 semester, degree-applicable units "in residence".
-This means that a student must complete a minimum of 15 degree-applicable units in person or through Web College at TMCC.
-This applies to all associate degrees and certificates of achievement.
-Developmental courses are not degree applicable.
-Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Dual Credit through Washoe County Schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red cross are not considered in residence.
+2. Complete 15 semester, degree-applicable units "in residence" for Associate degrees and Certificates of Achievement or complete 32 semester, degree applicable unites "in residence" for Bachelor degrees.
+This means that a student must complete a minimum of 15 or 32 degree-applicable units in person or through Web College at TMCC.
+Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Dual Credit through Washoe County Schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red cross are not considered "in residence" units.

 TMCC is pleased to provide the following information regarding our institution's graduation/completion and transfer-out rates.
 The information is provided in compliance with the Higher Education Act of 1965, as amended.
-The rates reflect the graduation, completion and transfer-out status of students who enrolled during the 2011-2012 school year and for whom 150% of the normal time-to-completion has elapsed.
+The rates reflect the graduation, completion and transfer-out status of students who enrolled during the Fall 2014 semester and for whom 150% of the normal time-to-completion has elapsed.

 Questions related to this report should be directed to:

 While reviewing this information, please bear in mind: